uq-its-ss/design-system/docs/access-request.md

-# Granting user accesss to repo
+# Access requests - Granting user accesss to repo

 These are the current access levels for the Design System repo.
 In general all requests will typically be for the **Viewer access**